marcjc1173/web-spinner/README.md

 # web-spinner
 Simple website for web-spinners, perfect for picking winners for a contest or anything else you need.
+(Completely written by a combination of ai from claude.ai and gemini)

 <h1>Implementation</h1>